Explicit Brauer-Manin obstructions on plane quartics: Computing the index of a plane quartic

 \begin{Remark} It follows from Corollary~\ref{cor:Sha} below that, for the curve $X$ in Proposition~\ref{prop:Pic1}, we have that $\Pic^1_X$ represents a nontrivial element in the Tate-Shafarevich group $\Sha(\Pic^0_X)[2]$ and that $\#\Sha(\Pic^0_X)[2] \ge 4$. \end{Remark}

-\begin{Remark} It should be possible to also compute $V_{B,S}(\Pic^1_X)$ for the other 116 curves with max local index $1$ and no obvious odd degree points, but we have not yet done so.
+\begin{Remark} It may be possible to also compute $V_{B,S}(\Pic^1_X)$ for the other 116 curves with maximum local index $1$ and no obvious odd degree points, but we have not yet done so.
 The main obstacle is the computation of the local images $C_f(\Pic^1(X_{\Q_v}))$.
 As described in \cite{BPS} this can be done by computing the local images of $X(K)$ for all extensions $K/\Q_v$ of degree up to $3$.
 One can obtain an upper bound for the size of the image from the Galois action on $J(\Q_v)[2]$ and then compute the images of random points until they span a space of the correct size.
-However, this upper bound need not always be sharp, in which case one would have to compute the full image of $X(K)$ for all extensions $K/\Q_v$ of degree up to $3$, which may be impractical in some cases. \end{Remark}
+However, this upper bound need not always be sharp, in which case one would have to compute the full image of $X(K)$ for all extensions $K/\Q_v$ of degree up to $3$.
+It is unclear whether this will be feasible in all cases. \end{Remark}